 4 Easy Ways To Introduce Peanut Butter To Infants

 Did you know that in the last two decades, food allergies have increased by 50% and nut allergies have tripled?
-However, there’s good news.
-Thanks to the groundreaking LEAP Study, we now know that most peanut allergies can be prevented by starting peanut foods in the first year of life.
-Based on the LEAP Study, new pediatric feeding guidelines encourage parents to introduce baby-friendly peanut foods in infancy, depending on each child’s risk factors, to help prevent peanut allergies.
+While these figures are certainly alarming, there’s actually some good news.
+Thanks to the groundbreaking LEAP Study, we now know that most peanut allergies can be prevented by including peanut foods in babies’ diets during their first year of life.